On branched covering representation of 4-manifolds: Branched coverings in the TOP category

 As an immediate consequence of the existence of the local models, a tame topological branched covering $p$ is a discrete open map.
 Furthermore, the union of all the branch sets of the local restrictions over charts $V$ as in the definition is an $(m-2)$-dimensional (locally tame) subspace $B_p \subset N$, which we call the \emph{branch set} of $p$, and the restriction $p_| \: M - p^{-1}(B_p) \to N - B_p$ over the complement of $B_p$ is an ordinary covering of degree $d(p) \leq \infty$, which we call the \emph{degree} of $p$.
 So, $p$ satisfies property (2) as in Definition \ref{bc-pl/def}, but with $B_p$ being a polyhedron only locally.

-On the other hand, $p$ turns out to be complete, satisfying the condition (1) as in Definition \ref{bc-pl/def}, hence it is the Fox completion of $p_| \: M - p^{-1}(B_p) \to N$ (cf. \cite{Fo57} or \cite{Mo05}).
+On the other hand, $p$ turns out to be complete, satisfying the condition (1) as in Definition \ref{bc-pl/def}, hence it is the Fox completion of $p_| \: M - p^{-1}(B_p) \to N$ (cf. Fox \cite{Fo57} or Montesinos \cite{Mo05}).
 Thus, like in the PL case, $p$ is completely determined, up to homeomorphisms, by the inclusion $B_p \subset N$ and by the \emph{monodromy} homomorphism $\omega_p \: \pi_1(N-B_p) \to \Sigma_{d(p)}$.
-Moreover, it still makes sense to speak of meridians around $B_p$ and to call $p$ \emph{simple} if the monodromy of each meridian is a transposition.
+Moreover, it still makes sense to speak of \emph{meridians} around $B_p$ (based on the PL structure of local models, the same notion of meridian recalled at page \pageref{meridians} after Definition \ref{bc-pl/def} still works here), and to call $p$ \emph{simple} if the monodromy of each meridian is a transposition.

 \begin{definition} We call a continuous map $q \: M \to N$ between topological $m$-manifolds with (possibly empty) boundary a \emph{wild topological branched covering} if it is discrete and open, $q^{-1}(\Bd N) = \Bd M$, and the following two conditions hold: (1) every $y \in N$ has a compact connected neighborhood $C \subset N$ such that all the connected components of $q^{-1}(C)$ are compact; (2) the restriction $p = q_| \: M - q^{-1}(W_q) \to N - W_q$ over the complement of a closed nowhere dense subspace $W_q \subset N$ is a tame topological branched covering. \end{definition}